fealaure/xbox-iso-utility/README.md

 # Xbox ISO Utility

 A command-line tool written in Python to extract original Xbox ISO files and upload them via FTP to a modded Xbox console.
-This tool supports only windows for now
+This tool is compatible with Windows, Linux and MacOS

 This project automates the process of:
 1. Extracting Redump-compatible Xbox ISOs using `extract-xiso`;